 Fitzpatrick has four interceptions in six games with the Steelers, including a 96-yard interception return for a touchdown Sunday.
 Drake had 162 yards rushing and receiving last week in his first game for the Cardinals.

-The Dolphins lost Drake’s replacement, Walton, who on Monday was suspended without pay for the next four games for violating NFL conduct and substance abuse policies.
+The Dolphins also lost starting running back Mark Walton on Monday when he was suspended without pay for the next four games for violating NFL conduct and substance abuse policies.
 Walton was sentenced in August to 6 months’ probation after pleading no contest to a misdemeanor weapons charge.

 6+ games: The Dolphins trail the Patriots by that much in the AFC East.
 Miami hasn’t won the division since 2008 and could have been mathematically eliminated Sunday, but that seemingly inevitable occurrence was delayed when New England lost to the Ravens.